larskaare/WebAuthAuthorAndOtherCreatures/README.md

 Should produce proof of an up to date version of git (https://git-scm.com/downloads)

     $ node --version
-Should produce proof of an up to date LTS version og NodeJS (https://nodejs.org/en/download/)
+Should produce proof of an up to date LTS version of NodeJS (https://nodejs.org/en/download/)

     $ npm --version
 Npm is installed with NodeJS